Menu

 Davenport Public Library | Eastern Avenue Branch

 The Davenport Public Library Eastern Avenue Branch project included the construction of a new 25,800 SF LEED-certified public library.
 The work involved a steel frame on standard concrete footings and foundations, stone and masonry exterior on metal stud back-up, a metal panel on metal stud back-up, aluminum windows, storefront and entry systems, and membrane roof.
 Building systems included new HVAC, electrical, plumbing, fire protection, and communications.
 The Mechanical GSHP system was dependent on a vertical geothermal well field located on-site.
-Site features included a Children’s Garden, reinforced turf area for outdoor events, and landscape features to support the LEED criteria for stormwater management.
+The Davenport Public Library features a Children’s Garden, reinforced turf area for outdoor events, and landscape features to support the LEED criteria for stormwater management.
 Building components included administrative support areas, public meeting rooms, a computer area, and a public reading room with Adult, Teen and Children’s collections.

 Davenport Public Library Eastern Branch entryway Davenport Public Library Eastern Branch exterior view from driveway Davenport Public Library Eastern Branch entryway at night Davenport Public Library Eastern Branch exterior during the day Davenport Public Library Eastern Branch interior bookshelves Davenport Public Library Eastern Branch overhead view in summer